For more info regarding student housing (both on and off campus), visit SDSU's Housing Office website(external link).

 San Diego CA 92182-4805

-- School of Art, Design, and Art History application form (available at http://art.sdsu.edu/site/docs/GradStudio_app.pdf(external link)).
+- School of Art and Design application form (available at http://art.sdsu.edu/site/docs/GradStudio_app.pdf(external link)).
 Note: Documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view.
 Download Adobe Acrobat Reader(external link).

-- Statement of purpose addressing your professional goals and reasons for selecting the School of Art, Design, and Art History at SDSU for your pursuit of these goals
+- Statement of purpose addressing your professional goals and reasons for selecting the School of Art and Design at SDSU for your pursuit of these goals

 - Artist statement which describes the nature or content of the work shown in the portfolio